eXascaleInfolab/bench-vldb20/Algorithms/README.md

     }
 ```

 Here `meanimp` is the short code of the algorithm which we will use in part 2 to identify our algorithm.
-No we have to create a function that we call from here.
+Now we have to create a function that we call from here.

 The function we are about to add has to contain time measurement functionality which here is done with std::chrono and return the time in microseconds.
 It also has to verify the output with the call before the return statement.
 It replaces all the invalid values in the matrix (like NaN or Inf) with a very big number to inflate MSE/RMSE to signal that the algorithm didn't return a valid recovery.
 If validation is not performed and the matrix contains invalid values - tester will crash.